 - Public access to the City of Vancouver Services Centre, Revenue Services, Engineering Services at Crossroads will be limited to appointments and this City is working to implement digital solutions such as video conferencing and greater use of phone and email

 - Via Translink: transit service is now free.
+Note that several routes have been suspended or are operating with reduced service (Details).
 Bus service: overall capacities per bus have been reduced to support physical distancing requirements; patrons are also being asked to board through the rear doors of buses.
 You can also check out this handy guide from Moving in a Liveble Region about regional transportation options

 - Regional public spaces: Metro Vancouver parks remain open. ; limited access to BC Parks (Mt.
 Seymour and Cypress)

 - Walk and roll, and bike access only to Beach Avenue (Hornby to Stanley Park) and most roads in Stanley Park (except Stanley Park Causeway) (as of 7/8-Apr).